I’d be happy to talk with you about scheduling a workshop for your organization. Drop me a note on the Contact Karen page.

 Investing Made Simple

-Financial educator Karen Chan will make stocks, bonds and mutual funds crystal clear using the story of a young company called Freddie’s Finest Furniture.
-You’ll learn how to put that information into use as she explains index funds and target date retirement funds, and how they can simplify your investing decisions.
+How stocks, bonds and mutual funds work will be crystal clear after you follow the story of a young company called Freda’s Fine Furniture.
+You’ll also learn about index funds and target date retirement funds – tools that can simplify investing decisions and help you get the most out of your retirement plan.

 There’s a lot of talk about “the number” – the specific amount of money you need to retire.
 But thinking about retirement involves more than just one number.
 In this session, we’ll talk about assessing your overall financial picture and gathering all the pieces of information that will help you make an informed decision.
 Building a better understanding of all aspects of your finances, from expenses to Social Security to IRAs and investments, will help you know when retirement is an option for you.